mikolasan/cpp-by-example/src/basics/README.md

 ## Global variable

-Like really global global variable that is defined in one compilation unit but can be changes in another place.
+Like really global global variable that is defined in one compilation unit but can be changed in another place.
 It's one of those cases when "I know what I'm doing"

 **somewhere.h**